64032466/f5-agility-labs-waf/docs/class9/class9.rst

 This class covers the following topics:

-- Introduction to the OWASP Top 10
+- Introduction to the OWASP Top 10.
-- Create a new BIG-IP Advanced WAF Policy for an existing web application
+- Hacking the Juice Shop web application.
-- Leverage F5 WAF Tester to assess vulnerabilities in an existing web application
+- Creating a BIG-IP Advanced WAF Policy to protect the Juice Shop app.
-- Explore the BIG-IP OWASP compliance dashboard
+- Leverage F5 WAF Tester to assess vulnerabilities in an existing web application.
-- IP OWASP Top 10 Dashboard to mitigate OWASP Top 10 attacks
+- Explore the BIG-IP OWASP compliance dashboard.
-- Leverage F5 WAF Tester to assess vulnerabilities in an existing web application
+- Use the OWASP Dashboard to mitigate OWASP Top 10 attacks.

 Expected time to complete: **2 hours**